 For a fair comparison between DART-3 and the benchmark models, this section only considers simulations representing operation without derating the turbine ($\beta = 0^{\circ}$).
-The training (selection of parameters for DART-3) and tuning (tuning parameters of GAUS and GCH) has been repeated and the results of the leave-one-out cross-validation technique are displayed in Fig. 9.
-The variability of the benchmark models in (near) neutral conditions (BL 1, 2, 7 and 8) decreases considerably, but DART-3 still produces significantly more accurate results.
+The training (selection of parameters for DART-3) and tuning (tuning parameters of GAUS and GCH) have been repeated, and the results of the leave-one-out cross-validation technique are displayed in Fig. 9.
+The variability in the benchmark models in (near-)neutral conditions (BL 1, 2, 7 and 8) decreases considerably, but DART-3 still produces significantly more accurate results.
 In (weakly) stable boundary layers (BLs 3 to 6) GAUS and GCH still show a large variability and occasionally a large systematic bias, which is not true for DART-3.
-These results suggest that DART-3 outperforms the benchmark models especially under stable stratifications, those conditions where wake steering is deemed most effective.

-Furthermore, the model performance is assessed for partial wake operation.
-Figure 10 compares the models when the down-315 stream turbine is moved 0.5 D to the left (from the upstream observer's point of view).
+These results suggest that DART-3 outperforms the benchmark models, especially under stable stratifications, those conditions where wake steering is deemed most effective.
+Furthermore, the model performance is assessed for partialwake operation.
+Figure 10 compares the models when the downstream turbine is moved 0.5 D to the left (from the upstream observer's point of view).
 Generally, the variability is greatly reduced since the deficit is smaller.
 The benchmark models display a systematic negative bias in all BLs, which is not true for DART-3.
-Only in BL8 DART-3 does not show a significant improvement over the benchmark models, but no satisfying explanation has been found why exactly this BL displays this behavior.
+Only in BL8 does DART-3 not show a significant improvement over the benchmark models, but no satisfying explanation has been found as to why exactly this BL displays this behavior.